highlight/highlight/internal-docs/onboarding/template.md

 ## Ahead of day one

-Prior to joining Highlight, ensure you have ordered a laptop that will arrive before your first day (work with your onboarding buddy to figure this out).
+Prior to joining Highlight, ensure you have ordered a laptop that will arrive before your first day and that you have payroll and insurance set up (your onboarding buddy will help you figure this out).

 ## Week one